Tools, techniques, and initiatives that enable a

 (3.4 defective units per million).
 The ability to achieve high Cpk values is

 often related to how tight the specifications are set.
+Cross-functional teams -

 Teams of employees representing different functional